Pragti-Gupta/Pragti_BlueStamp_Portfolio/index.md

 # Smart Glasses
-The smart glasses help you recognize the objects around you in the world. <!-- need to add more-->
+The smart glasses help you recognize the objects around you in the world.
+Using rapberry pi and a picam, I am able to detect objects using tensor flow, which also has a speech output.
+So, whenever an object is put in front of it, it is able to detect the object and say the name of the object detected outloud.<!-- need to add more-->

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|